FANzhaoxin666/zhaoxin-team/team/index.md

 - Zixiao Xing: CMU master, now in PetroChina
 - Bowen Wei: now in The University of Virginia
 - Qianxi Xu: now in Nanyang Technological University (bachelor)
-- Zixing Tang: now in Shanghai University of Science and Technology (master)
 - Jianyin Sun: now in Shanghai Jiaotong University